 Clearly fading, the increasing levels of acidity, along with more of an oxidative quality are starting to override its remaining citrus notes.
 This requires drinking.

 At 30 years of age this can easily go another 30 years without breaking a sweat.
 There is a softness to the powerful, ever present tannins that the other top wines from 1986 do not display.
 The smoky, tobacco driven nose is a treat as well.
-The only drawback for some tasters will be the high level of persistent tannins from start to finish on the palate.
 2 hours of air will help, and ten more years in the bottle will help even more!

 Light up a great Cuban Cigar, eat fresh cherries and blackberries and sit in an herb garden and you'll come close to recreating the perfume.
 On the masculine side of the style range, the wine is still youthful, concentrated, fresh and tannic.
 The end note is firm and a bit dry, if you have a bottle and you love old school Bordeaux, pop a cork.
 If you're hoping for more softness like I am, wait 5-10 more years.
 There is enough fruit and structure to evolve over that time.
 This note was taken after 90 minutes in the decanter from a perfectly stored bottle, purchased on release.
 6 hours later, the wine improved but there was some dryness in the tannins in the finish.
 If you do pop a cork today, give this at least 6 hours in the decanter, if you bottle has been well stored.